dockpit/pit/README.md

 - Switch to testify/assert everywhere
 - switch to a single docker client everywhere (remove dependency on docker repo pkg)
 	- remove portbinding form config package (nothing in there is really docker(client)specific )
-- Remove dependency for integration testing on ex-store-customer (use pit-token package instead)

-## Documentation
-- add godoc and examples for each sub package

 ## Roadmap
 - investigate what to do with services that expose multiple ports for testing